svlady/vacli/Readme.md

 The tool does not depend on any external modules or libraries and may be used right away as soon as you have your credentials and access point details setup.

-The configuration options may be specified in several ways:
+The configuration options may be specified in several ways.

+#### Configuration File .vacli
-* You can put your access and secret key as well as some additional parameters into the .vacli configuration file, which is normally placed in the folder, where vacli script resides.
+You can put your access and secret key as well as some additional parameters into the .vacli configuration file, which is normally placed in the folder, where vacli script resides.
+Shall you need to use configuration located elsewhere make sure you added --config-file switch to tell where to look for settings

 In the example below, the "default" subsection is a so called profile.
 You may define multiple profiles and switch between them using the --profile option.
 If no profile given, the "default" profile is used.
 ```
 $ cat .vacli_example
 {